mentorvillage/mentor-me/README.md

 ## Stretch:

 Allow photos or files to be attached to a posted question.
 Allow an entrepreneur to request a call with a mentor for a fee.

+## Getting Started:

+- For this repository to your local machine
+- Open index.html
+- All image assets are in the assets folder.